Skip to contents

 Automated Repairing of Geospatial Data

-The Australian Agricultural and Grazing Industries Survey (AAGIS) region mapping files report geometry errors that can be repaired using the sf::st_make_valid() function. {read.abares} automatically repairs these geometries for you when you import the data.
+The Australian Agricultural and Grazing Industries Survey (AAGIS) region mapping files report geometry errors that can be repaired using the sf::st_make_valid() function; {read.abares} automatically repairs these geometries for you when you import the data.
+Or the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) NetCDF file has a classification that makes the resulting maps have an incongruous legend; {read.abares} cleans this up on import so that you only have nice continuous data in your resulting map.

 Multiple Geospatial Data Classes Supported